zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Root certificates can not be revoked this way, use  `PROPOSE_X509_CERT_REVOC` and `APPROVE_X509_ROOT_CERT_REVOC` instead.

 - Who can send: Vendor account
-  - the sender's VID must match the `vid` field of the revoking certificates.
+  - the sender's VID must match the VID of the revoking certificate's owner.
 - Parameters:
-  - subject: `string`  - certificates's `Subject` is base64 encoded subject DER sequence bytes
+  - subject: `string`  - certificates's `Subject` is base64 encoded subject DER sequence bytes.
-  - subject_key_id: `string`  - certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`
+  - subject_key_id: `string`  - certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`.
-  - serial-number: `optional(string)`  - certificate's serial number
+  - serial-number: `optional(string)`  - certificate's serial number.
-  - revoke-child: `optional(bool)`  - to revoke child certificates in the chain - default is false
+  - revoke-child: `optional(bool)`  - to revoke child certificates in the chain - default is false.
-  - info: `optional(string)` - information/notes for the revocation
+  - info: `optional(string)` - information/notes for the revocation.
+Can contain up to 4096 characters.
   - time: `optional(int64)` - revocation time (number of nanoseconds elapsed since January 1, 1970 UTC).
 CLI uses the current time for that field.
 - In State: `pki/RevokedCertificates/value/<Certificate's Subject>/<Certificate's Subject Key ID>`
 - CLI command: